afoley587/hosting-yolo-fastapi/README.md

 Let's go upload an image, analyze it, and then download it to see the labels!
 Let's watch the video
 below:
 ![demo](./images/demo.gif)

+You have now successfully hosted your first machine learning API with python!

 ## References
 All code can be found [here on github](https://github.com/afoley587/hosting-yolo-fastapi)!